nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 ![messy loungeroom](img/messy.jpg)

-Merry Christmas to all of you out there in Internetland and all the best eishes for 2020 `:-)`
+Merry Christmas (etc) to all of you out there in Internetland and all the best wishes for 2020 `:-)`